 help us expand death care choices in WA!

-Please contact your legislators and let them know that having more options for death care is important to you.
+SB5001 has been making great progress.
+It’s already passed both Committees and the Senate floor!
+Now it’s on to the House.
+Please contact your representatives and let them know that having more options for death care is important to you.

 It's easy to do, and takes under a minute.

 2. Click this link to go to the WA State Legislature page.

 3. Enter your info and click the "VERIFY DISTRICT" button.